 Long-run Profit: Due to the high barriers to entry, economic profit is possible in the long run.

 Efficiency: No, Monopolies price above marginal cost and do not produce at the lowest average cost so they are not allocatively or productively efficient and they have dead weight loss.

 Graph: Since there is only one firm, the market is the firm.
 As a result, the firms demand curve is downward sloping.
 The average revenue, and price will also be the demand curve (DARP).
-If the firm is not a perfect price discriminator, the marginal revenue curve is below demand.
-That is because the firm must lower the price on all units produced when it produces higher quantities and not just the last unit produced.
-The firm produces the quantity where MR=MC but prices at the demand curve above.
+If the firm is a single price monopoly , the marginal revenue curve is below demand.

 Note: The cost curves for a monopoly are the same as a perfectly competitive firm and monopolistically competitive firm.
 The AVC and AFC are rarely needed in this graph.